Submitting a Stage One appeal

 - Where possible, obtain documentary evidence to support your circumstances.

 If you are an international student with a Tier 4 student visa under the PBS system, and have been asked to withdraw from your award as a result of an Examining Board decision, it is important to be aware of certain issues before you submit an academic appeal.
 Please read the Tier 4 Visa Appeal information document (PDF) for further details.

 After submitting your appeal

-It could take up to six weeks for a decision to be made in response to an appeal at Stage One, and a further six weeks at Stage Two if initiated.
+It could take up to eight weeks for a decision to be made in response to an appeal at Stage One, and a further six weeks at Stage Two if initiated.

-There is no guarantee that individual cases will be resolved prior to any resit coursework deadline, resit examinations or award ceremonies.
+There is no guarantee that individual cases will be resolved prior to any resit coursework deadline, resit examinations or graduation ceremonies.
 The original decision of the examining board will remain valid, unless it is subsequently revised following the outcome from a successful appeal.
 Therefore, until you are informed of the outcome of your appeal, you should prepare for any assessments and/or resit assessments as usual.

 How your appeal will be considered

 It is anticipated that you will provide all relevant information/evidence at the time of the Stage One submission.
 The Stage One appeal flowchart (PDF) outlines the steps involved.
 Therefore, the Student Casework Team will not automatically contact you for further documentation and a case could be rejected on the grounds that insufficient evidence/information has been provided.

 If the appeal is escalated to Stage Two, the Student Casework Team will prepare a report for you to comment on before it is circulated to the Panel.
-The Panel is Chaired by an Assistant Vice-Chancellor, with membership of one senior representative from each Faculty, and from Student and Academic Services.
+The Panel is Chaired by an Assistant Vice-Chancellor, with membership of one senior representative from each college, and from Student and Academic Services.
 The Panel will make a decision based upon the information provided in the report.
 If further information is required, the case will be put on hold until it has been obtained.